iCliniq Logo

 • Melanocytic.

 Apart from the clear cell tumors of salivary glands, it is also essential to differentiate or identify the clear cell metastatic cancers that occur due to the proliferation from distant cancers like kidney, liver, thyroid, prostate gland, or bowel and metastasize to the oral cavity.
-In these cancers, the malignant cells have the ability to form clear cell tumors in the maxillofacial region as well.
-Though some lesions may be benign in nature, there are varying subtypes of tumor groups, and significant cases of patients affected invariably report the lesions of malignant or metastatic or neoplastic nature.
+In these cancers, the malignant cells can form clear cell tumors in the maxillofacial region as well.
+Though some lesions may be benign, there are varying subtypes of tumor groups, and significant cases of patients affected invariably report lesions of a malignant, metastatic, or neoplastic nature.

 How Are Clear Cell Tumors Classified?